klbowman/Web-Scraping/README.md

 ### Installing

-* Clone this repository to your desktop.
+* Clone this repository to your desktop....run app.py files...
 * Navitage to the home directory and open index.html in your browser.

 ### Websites scraped